 In January 1936 the Abertillery Male Voice Party under the conductor-ship of Mr Tom Bundred were winners at the Pontypool Eisteddfod held at the Town Hall, organised by the Wesley Choral Society.
 Abertillery secured the prize of £8 and the Eisteddfod Chair for the conductor.
 It was reported that five choirs sang and the test piece was “Nidaros” (Protheroe).
 The placings were as follows – Abertillery Orpheus 95 points.
 Pontypool Orpheus 92.
 Cwm Apollo 90.
 Gelli Rhondda 89 and North Gwent 87.

-On Friday 12th March 1937 Mr Tom Bundred sadly passed away at his residence No3 The Poplars, Abertillery.
+On Friday 12th March 1937 Mr Tom Bundred sadly passed away at his residence 3 The Poplars, Abertillery.
 (See below for more information).
-After the death of Mr Tom Bundred Mr Ivor Screen became the Conductor of the Abertillery Male Voice Party.
+After the death of Mr Tom Bundred Mr Ivor Screen became the conductor of the Abertillery Male Voice Party.

 The Abertillery Unity Choir.

-On Sunday (Unity Sunday) 18th July 1937 a meeting was held outside the Institute on Division Street (as seen right) under the auspices of the Abertillery Labour Unity Committee.
+On Sunday (Unity Sunday) 18th July 1937 a meeting was held outside the Powells Tillery Institute on Division Street (as seen right) under the auspices of the Abertillery Labour Unity Committee.
 The Chairman Mr Tom Powell had organised the meeting to bring attention to the non-intervention in Spain.
 The guest speaker was Mr Michael Foot, Labour candidate for Monmouth.
 Mr Len Chivers and Mr Harry Jones also spoke.
-The Abertillery Unity Choir opened the meeting by singing “Guernica” which was composed by Mr G. Price, the Conductor.
+The Abertillery Unity Choir opened the meeting by singing “Guernica” which was composed by Mr G. Price, the conductor.

 The Cwmtillery Male Voice Choir.

 In October 1937 it was announced that a new male voice choir had been formed at Cwmtillery.
 Called the Cwmtillery Male Voice Choir, the choir’s practices and meetings were held at the Woodland Sports Club, Cwmtillery.
 The committee were as follows – Mr Vernon Williams L.L.C.M., (Conductor); Miss Kate Sergeant T.D.L.C.M., (Accompanist): Officers – Mr T. Richards (Chairman); Mr Sid Mason (Secretary) and Mr Eddie Holmes (Treasurer):